Electrification of processes: an effective lever for decarbonizing industry

 Which industrial processes could be easily electrified?

-Two major types of processes are directly concerned:
+Two major types of processes are directly affected and could enable the decarbonization of industry:

 There are numerous use cases, whether for hot water at 55-60°C for washing, for cooking at 75-85°C for milk pasteurization, or for steam needs at 7-8 bars.